Specialist Production Instructors – Engineering

 Teach a trade.
 Build a future.

-Her Majesty’s Prison and Probations Service (HMPPS) is looking for specialist production instructors to run our on-site prison workshops.
+HM Prison and Probation Service (HMPPS) is looking for specialist production instructors to run our on-site prison workshops.
 This is a vital role in the prison service, engaging offenders in constructive activity, teaching them skills for life, so they can find employment on release.

 Things you need to know